 The idea of these webinars is that we can support each other by sharing knowledge and experience as well as enhancing CPD opportunities for our members.

-1. Best Practice Working Online with Autistic University Students
+1. Working Effectively online with Autistic University Students

 2. 20th Anniversary of the Special Educational Needs and Disability Act (SENDA)

 This webinar was held on Wednesday 15th September 2021.
 Please navigate to the members area of the website to access the recording and transcript.

 The Special Educational Needs and Disability Act 2001 (SENDA) established legal rights for disabled students in pre- and post-16 education.The Act introduced the right for disabled students not to be discriminated against in education, training and any services provided wholly or mainly for students, and for those enrolled on courses provided by ‘responsible bodies’, including further and higher education institutions and sixth form colleges.

 Mark Pimm is the Disability Service Manager at Birkbeck, University of London.
 Mark approached NADP with the proposal that we should organise a celebration for the 20th anniversary of SENDA.
 We thought this was a great idea and Mark has produced a fabulous podcast for you all to listen to in preparation for the webinar.
 Mark is blind and studied at university during the period of the introduction of SENDA.
 Follow the link for the podcast and the transcription: https://www.buzzsprout.com/1776590/9122896

 Pat Keaveney is dyslexic and studied at school and university pre-SENDA and during its inception.
 Talking with Jo Wrigley, he describes his experiences at school and university during this important period of time.
 Follow the link for the podcast and the transcription: